trackabout/login-ad/login-ad.md

-# October Test Environment Release Notes
+# TrackAbout Release Notes (11/2024)

 ## Trackabout Mobile

--   **TRUCK LOAD INVENTORY**  — Living Manifest is now fully integrated into the Truck Load Inventory action.
+-   **TRUCK LOAD INVENTORY**  — Living Manifest is now fully integrated into the [Truck Load Inventory](https://supportkb.trackabout.com/Content/Source/TAM7-UG/Truck-Load-Inventory.htm) action.

     Living Manifest is an optional TrackAbout feature that includes everything needed to manage and print a DOT manifest from a mobile printer paired with an Android mobile device running TrackAbout Mobile 7.